sabinehutter/Automated-Note-Taker/README.md

     The hosted application can be found at : https://fast-chamber-21005.herokuapp.com/

-    The application was deployed using the instructions
+    The application was deployed using the instructions found here :

   ## Table of Contents
   Navigate through the README Using the Table of Contents :